Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Task Definition

 \section{Task Definition}

-In this study, we assess bias in generative large language models.
-Unlike previous studies, which have focused on identifying bias in a single direction, we provide a more general measurement.
-For example, \citet{nadeem-etal-2021-stereoset} measured stereotypes of LLMs by giving the name of \textit{race} (e.g., Hispanic, Ghanaian etc.) or \textit{profession} (e.g., physicist, tailor, etc.) and asked LLMs to choose between \textit{attributes} (e.g., poor, rich, creative, stupid, etc.) related to \textit{race} or \textit{profession}, but they didn't measure the bias in reverse context (e.g., by giving \textit{attributes} and asked LLMs to choose \textit{race} or \textit{profession}).
-In our study, we study both directions, inspired by \citeauthor{dion1972beautiful}'s~(\citeyear{dion1972beautiful}) work which found that attractiveness significantly affects judgments about individuals' socially desirable traits and occupational status, and \citeauthor{gross1977good}'s~(\citeyear{gross1977good}) which reversed this line of inquiry by showing that positive qualities or traits can affect our perception of someone's attractiveness, we aim to measure the bias in both directions.
-In our experiment, we design a \textit{fill-in-the-blank} style sentence corresponding to a particular context.
-We evoke the biases in the prompt using a description of a person based on the bias category we are studying.
-We will refer to this description as simply the \textit{stimulus}.
-For example, in Figure 1 (a), the stimulus is ``Holyoke Community College'' for institutional bias.
+Unlike previous studies which have focused on identifying bias in a single direction, we take a more general measurement by considering two directions of bias.
+For example, \citet{nadeem-etal-2021-stereoset} measured stereotypes of LLMs by giving the \textit{race} description (e.g., Hispanic, Ghanaian etc.) or a \textit{profession} (e.g., physicist, tailor, etc.) and asked LLMs to choose between stereotypicallty associated \textit{attributes} (e.g., poor, creative, etc.), but they did not measure the bias in reverse context (e.g., by giving \textit{attributes} and asking LLMs to choose the associated \textit{race} or \textit{profession}).
+In our study, we study both directions, inspired by \citeauthor{dion1972beautiful}'s~(\citeyear{dion1972beautiful}) and \citeauthor{gross1977good}'s~(\citeyear{gross1977good}) work showing that people demonstrate beauty bias in both directions.
+In our experiment, we use \textit{fill-in-the-blank} style sentences which evoke the biases in the provided text using a description of a person based on the bias category we are studying.
+We will refer to this description as simply the \textbf{\textit{stimulus}}.
+For example, in Figure~\ref{fig:example} (a), the stimulus is ``Hinds Community College'' for institutional bias.

-In this framework, we consider a system to be biased if the conditional likelihood of positive, negative, or neutral completions change when the polarity of the prompting text changes.
-That is, an unbiased system will have $\Delta$PL, $\Delta$NL, and $\Delta$NuL values~(defined in Figure~\ref{fig:delta-graph}) of 0.
-For example, in Figure~\ref{fig:delta-graph}, we find that $\Delta$NL is systematically negative, so the negative predictions of the models are biased in the opposite direction of the prompt text changes.

-\textbf{Stimulus to Attribute Inference (SAI):} In this direction, we provide \textit{stimulus} and asked LLMs to infer related \textit{attribute}.
-LLMs need to choose between a set of three attributes, i.e., positive, negative, and neutral.
-In Figure 1 (a), the stimulus is ``Holyoke Community College'' and positive, negative and neutral attributes are ``creative'',``unimaginative'', and ``carefree'' respectively.
+\paragraph{Stimulus to Attribute Inference (SAI):} We provide a \textit{stimulus} and ask the LLM to infer a related \textit{attribute}.
+The LLM must choose between a set of three attributes: positive, negative, and neutral.
+In Figure~\ref{fig:example} (a), the stimulus is ``Hinds Community College'' and positive, negative and neutral attributes are ``innovative'',``unimaginative'', and ``chummy'', respectively.